marcelarosalesj/learning-starlingx/roadmap/multios-maintenance.md

 * pxe-network-installer - [depends on
   vmlinuz](https://opendev.org/starlingx/metal/src/branch/master/installer/pxe-network-installer/centos/pxe-network-installer.spec#L12)

 To-do:
-* Clean up openSUSE spec files `mtce-common`, `mtce-storage` and `platform-kickstarts`.
+* Wait for specs to be merged as they are.
-* Use this knowledge to clean CentOS spec files.
+* Then, start working on cleaning up openSUSE spec files `mtce-common`, `mtce-storage` and `platform-kickstarts`.

 ### systemd metal
 Work in progress: